radczaja/ceph/README.md

 About
 -----
-Deployment tool for  full Ceph Jewel
+Deployment tool for Ceph Jewel

 Supported
 ---------